Radiological Sciences Admissions

-All applicants should have an undergraduate GPA of at least a 3.0.
+All applicants should have a minimum undergraduate GPA of 3.0/ 4.0.
 Students are required to complete the general GRE test within the past five years.
-If applicable, applicants should have a TOEFL score of at least 68 or an academic examination of the IELTS with a score of at least 6.5.
+If applicable, applicants should have a TOEFL score of at least 84, IELTS score of at least 7, or Duolingo score of at least 115.
 International students from a university in an English-speaking country may have the language test requirement waived.
-In addition to the graduate school requirements are program requirements of a bachelor's degree in a natural science or engineering.
+For all Radiological Sciences tracks a Baccalaureate degree in a natural science or engineering discipline is required.
+A degree in any other field must have provided sufficient science and mathematics courses to give the applicant the equivalent of a degree in natural science or engineering.
 Additional requirements for the individual tracks are listed below.

-Medical Physics Applicants shall have a strong foundation in basic Physics, which can be documented by either an undergraduate degree in Physics or a related Engineering or Physical Science degree with a minor in Physics (i.e. a calculus-based introductory course and at least 3 junior and senior level physics courses).
-Applicants are expected to have three semesters of calculus, up to and including differential equations, and one semester of linear algebra.
-Applicants also are expected to have one year (two semesters) each of basic college-level Chemistry and Biology training as well as one semester of Computer Science coursework.
+Applicants shall have a strong foundation in basic Physics, which can be documented by either an undergraduate degree in Physics or a related Engineering or Physical Science degree with a minor in Physics (i.e. a calculus-based introductory course and at least 3 junior and senior-level physics courses).
+Applicants are expected to have three semesters of calculus, up to and including differential equations.
+Applicants also are expected to have one semester of general chemistry as well as one semester of Computer Science coursework.

 Human Imaging Track